susan45liu-hash/matlab-tutorial/Chapter02_MATLAB_Matrix_Manipulation.md

 ```

 #### Hilbert Matrices
-The Hilbert matrix is ​​a well-known ill-conditioned matrix, meaning that a small change in any element will result in a large change in both the value and the inverse of the entire matrix.
+The Hilbert matrix is ​​a well-known ill-conditioned matrix, meaning that a small change in any element will significantly alter the value and inverse of the entire matrix.
+The degree of ill-conditioning is related to the matrix order.

 The \( n \)-th order Hilbert matrix is defined as: